AbbVie Inc. (NYSE:ABBV) Shares Sold by Thompson Siegel & Walmsley LLC

-Thompson Siegel & Walmsley LLC trimmed its position in AbbVie Inc. (NYSE:ABBV) by 2.9% during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 80,812 shares of the company’s stock after selling 2,433 shares during the quarter.
-Thompson Siegel & Walmsley LLC’s holdings in AbbVie were worth $8,659,000 at the end of the most recent quarter.
+Thompson Siegel & Walmsley LLC decreased its position in AbbVie Inc. (NYSE:ABBV) by 2.9% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 80,812 shares of the company’s stock after selling 2,433 shares during the quarter.
+Thompson Siegel & Walmsley LLC’s holdings in AbbVie were worth $8,659,000 as of its most recent SEC filing.

-Several other large investors have also recently modified their holdings of ABBV.
-Bogart Wealth LLC grew its stake in AbbVie by 5.8% during the fourth quarter.
-Bogart Wealth LLC now owns 34,991 shares of the company’s stock worth $3,749,000 after buying an additional 1,919 shares during the period.
-Nissay Asset Management Corp Japan ADV increased its holdings in AbbVie by 15.0% in the 4th quarter.
-Nissay Asset Management Corp Japan ADV now owns 225,908 shares of the company’s stock valued at $24,206,000 after purchasing an additional 29,528 shares in the last quarter.
-Sound Income Strategies LLC raised its position in AbbVie by 27.2% in the fourth quarter.
-Sound Income Strategies LLC now owns 42,967 shares of the company’s stock valued at $4,604,000 after purchasing an additional 9,185 shares during the period.
-Thompson Investment Management Inc. lifted its stake in shares of AbbVie by 2.0% during the fourth quarter.
-Thompson Investment Management Inc. now owns 56,697 shares of the company’s stock worth $6,075,000 after purchasing an additional 1,138 shares in the last quarter.
-Finally, Spirit of America Management Corp NY boosted its position in shares of AbbVie by 7.3% in the fourth quarter.
-Spirit of America Management Corp NY now owns 44,257 shares of the company’s stock worth $4,743,000 after buying an additional 3,000 shares during the period.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Bogart Wealth LLC boosted its holdings in AbbVie by 5.8% in the fourth quarter.
+Bogart Wealth LLC now owns 34,991 shares of the company’s stock worth $3,749,000 after purchasing an additional 1,919 shares during the period.
+Nissay Asset Management Corp Japan ADV lifted its position in shares of AbbVie by 15.0% in the 4th quarter.
+Nissay Asset Management Corp Japan ADV now owns 225,908 shares of the company’s stock worth $24,206,000 after buying an additional 29,528 shares during the last quarter.
+Sound Income Strategies LLC boosted its holdings in shares of AbbVie by 27.2% in the 4th quarter.
+Sound Income Strategies LLC now owns 42,967 shares of the company’s stock valued at $4,604,000 after buying an additional 9,185 shares during the period.
+Thompson Investment Management Inc. grew its position in shares of AbbVie by 2.0% during the 4th quarter.
+Thompson Investment Management Inc. now owns 56,697 shares of the company’s stock valued at $6,075,000 after buying an additional 1,138 shares during the last quarter.
+Finally, Spirit of America Management Corp NY raised its stake in AbbVie by 7.3% during the fourth quarter.
+Spirit of America Management Corp NY now owns 44,257 shares of the company’s stock worth $4,743,000 after acquiring an additional 3,000 shares during the period.
 Institutional investors and hedge funds own 67.49% of the company’s stock.

-In related news, EVP Jeffrey Ryan Stewart sold 25,290 shares of the company’s stock in a transaction dated Tuesday, December 29th.
-The shares were sold at an average price of $105.00, for a total value of $2,655,450.00.
-Following the completion of the sale, the executive vice president now owns 76,259 shares of the company’s stock, valued at $8,007,195.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Timothy J. Richmond sold 51,990 shares of the stock in a transaction dated Friday, November 27th.
-The shares were sold at an average price of $105.00, for a total transaction of $5,458,950.00.
-Following the completion of the transaction, the executive vice president now owns 51,990 shares of the company’s stock, valued at approximately $5,458,950.
-The disclosure for this sale can be found here.
-Insiders own 0.09% of the company’s stock.

-AbbVie (NYSE:ABBV) last released its quarterly earnings data on Tuesday, February 2nd.
-The company reported $2.92 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.85 by $0.07.
-The business had revenue of $13.86 billion for the quarter, compared to analysts’ expectations of $13.70 billion.
-AbbVie had a net margin of 18.16% and a return on equity of 439.24%.
-The company’s revenue for the quarter was up 59.2% compared to the same quarter last year.
-During the same quarter last year, the company earned $2.21 EPS.
-As a group, analysts predict that AbbVie Inc. will post 10.48 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
-Stockholders of record on Thursday, April 15th will be issued a dividend of $1.30 per share.
-The ex-dividend date of this dividend is Wednesday, April 14th.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 4.86%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
+Shareholders of record on Thursday, April 15th will be issued a dividend of $1.30 per share.
+The ex-dividend date is Wednesday, April 14th.
+This represents a $5.20 annualized dividend and a yield of 4.86%.
 AbbVie’s dividend payout ratio (DPR) is presently 58.17%.

-Several equities analysts recently commented on ABBV shares.
-Mizuho boosted their price target on AbbVie from $117.00 to $126.00 and gave the stock a “buy” rating in a research report on Thursday, February 4th.
+Several equities analysts have recently commented on the company.
+Mizuho upped their target price on AbbVie from $117.00 to $126.00 and gave the company a “buy” rating in a report on Thursday, February 4th.
 They noted that the move was a valuation call.
-Morgan Stanley decreased their target price on shares of AbbVie from $120.00 to $116.00 and set an “overweight” rating for the company in a research note on Thursday, January 28th.
-BMO Capital Markets assumed coverage on shares of AbbVie in a report on Wednesday, November 18th.
-They issued an “outperform” rating and a $123.00 price objective on the stock.
-Zacks Investment Research upgraded AbbVie from a “hold” rating to a “buy” rating and set a $114.00 target price for the company in a research note on Tuesday, February 9th.
-Finally, SVB Leerink boosted their price target on AbbVie from $128.00 to $140.00 and gave the stock an “outperform” rating in a research note on Thursday, February 4th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and fifteen have given a buy rating to the company.
-The company presently has an average rating of “Buy” and a consensus target price of $114.39.
+BMO Capital Markets began coverage on AbbVie in a research note on Wednesday, November 18th.
+They set an “outperform” rating and a $123.00 price objective for the company.
+Zacks Investment Research upgraded AbbVie from a “hold” rating to a “buy” rating and set a $114.00 target price on the stock in a research note on Tuesday, February 9th.
+SVB Leerink upped their price target on shares of AbbVie from $128.00 to $140.00 and gave the stock an “outperform” rating in a research report on Thursday, February 4th.
+Finally, Sanford C. Bernstein began coverage on shares of AbbVie in a report on Tuesday, November 10th.
+They issued an “outperform” rating and a $120.00 price objective on the stock.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and fifteen have given a buy rating to the company.
+AbbVie has a consensus rating of “Buy” and a consensus price target of $114.39.

+In other news, EVP Jeffrey Ryan Stewart sold 25,290 shares of the firm’s stock in a transaction dated Tuesday, December 29th.
+The stock was sold at an average price of $105.00, for a total value of $2,655,450.00.
+Following the sale, the executive vice president now directly owns 76,259 shares of the company’s stock, valued at $8,007,195.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Timothy J. Richmond sold 51,990 shares of AbbVie stock in a transaction dated Friday, November 27th.
+The stock was sold at an average price of $105.00, for a total value of $5,458,950.00.
+Following the completion of the transaction, the executive vice president now owns 51,990 shares in the company, valued at $5,458,950.
+The disclosure for this sale can be found here.
+Company insiders own 0.09% of the company’s stock.

 About AbbVie